Computed Tomography (CTI)

 What is Computed Tomography?

-A computed tomography scan (abbreviated to CT scan, formerly called computed axial tomography scan or CAT scan) is a medical imaging technique used to obtain detailed internal images of the body.
+A computed tomography (CT) scan, formerly known as a computed axial tomography (CAT) scan, is a medical imaging technique.
+It is used to obtain detailed internal images of the body.
 People who perform CT scans are called radiographers or radiology technologists.

 CT scanners use a rotating X-ray tube and a row of detectors to measure X-ray tissue variance inside the body.
-A CT scan can be used in patients with metallic implants or pacemakers, for whom magnetic resonance imaging (MRI) is prohibited.
+A CT scan is safe for patients with metallic implants or pacemakers, where magnetic resonance imaging (MRI) is not allowed.

 What do CT Technologists do?